ojxade312/Image-finder/README.md

 This project allows terms to be searched using the input box returning pictures matching that term.

-This project was built using React and styled components for styling.
+This project was built using React